limpyd/redis-limpyd-jobs/README.md

 ##### `name`

 The name of the worker, used to get all queues with that name.
-Default to `None`, but if not set and not defined in a subclass, will raise an `ImplementationError`.
+Default to `None`, but if not set and not defined in a subclass, will raise an `LimpydJobsException`.

 ##### `job_model`